reserve-protocol/protocol/contracts/plugins/assets/origin/README.md

 # Origin Wrapped SuperOETH Collateral Plugin

+**NOTE: This version of the SuperOETH plugin assumes the price of `1 superOETH = 1 ETH`.
+This occurs because there is no reliable oracle feed for `superOETH` on Base.
+It also implies that depeg checks will not be performed for this plugin, and also that if for some reason this assumption breaks, the collateral will be priced incorrectly.
+Use with care and understanding the risks and limitations of the current design.**

 ## Summary

 This plugin allows `wsuperOETH` holders on base to use their tokens as collateral in the Reserve Protocol.